 Rice ‘Painted’ Snowflake

-To download both the template used in this craft and an additional PDF with three smaller snowflakes check out our free snowflake templates.
+To get both the template used in the activities below and an additional PDF with three smaller snowflakes check out our free snowflake templates.

 More Winter Crafts and Activities for Kids